Court Records & Legal Research - LegalHarvest avatar

 For public Apify Store use, the recommended production setup is to configure owner-managed Apify secret environment variables for API_DATA_GOV_KEY, COURTLISTENER_API_TOKEN, and OPENSTATES_API_KEY, while still allowing high-volume users to bring their own per-run keys.
 This keeps trial runs simple, reduces shared quota pressure, and gives enterprise users a clean path to use their own source-provider agreements.

 Open States is the tightest default quota surface in this actor, so state-legislation searches should encourage users to supply openstates_api_key when they expect sustained usage.
-Oregon, California, and Texas now have official state-statute paths; the broader state_statutes source is still a search-backed 50-state foundation, not the final form of a 50-state statute scraper.
+Oregon plus all 49 non-Oregon states now have official or targeted exact-citation statute paths, with New Hampshire still using a Justia mirror fallback when the official Right-to-Know host blocks automated access and broader non-citation state statute discovery still flowing through the search-backed state_statutes foundation.
 CourtListener REST API is the best match for this actor's current architecture.
 Bulk data, database replication, and webhooks are better handled as separate advanced pipelines, not as the default Store actor path.

 Limitations And Responsible Use